lihowfun/Aphelenchoides/README.md

 ```
 &nbsp;
 ### AI score of genes across nematodes
 #### To combine the CAZyme results and AI index together, we worked in the same folder of CAZyme (runCAZYme.pl).
 Before running AI_index, we need to set up the environment and prepare the input data.
-We used the ncbi tool (blastdbcmd) and assigned the hit phyla according to the nodeDB.txt (generate from: https://github.com/blaxterlab/blobology)
+We used the NCBI tool (blastdbcmd) and assigned the hit phyla according to the nodeDB.txt (generate from: https://github.com/blaxterlab/blobology)

 #### The following script and file need to put in this folder or export to environment
 * blast_meta.diamond.pl